CoinFabrik/DockerEthereum/readme.md

 `git clone https://github.com/lrawiczNC/EthereumDocker.git`

-2.Create the images and run the envierment
+2.Create the images and run the envierment (you can use the next command as a restart)

 `sudo ./start.sh`